Workplace drug testing and alcohol screenings are important tools in any employers effort to keep their staff productive and their workplace safe.

 This depends on the type of drug test you opt for.
 Our instant workplace drug test is carried out on site and we can provide you with results that same day.
 Standalone lab analysis, on the other hand, can take around 24 – 48 hours depending on when the testing is carried out.
 For example, if carried out on a Friday, the results will be Tuesday.
 If carried out on a Monday, the first samples will be available Tuesday with levels on Wednesday or Thursday.

 Typically a workplace drug test kit is used to test for 13 different illicit drugs (different industries may differ using different amounts of drugs to be tested).
 Get in touch with us to find out what substances we can test for and what we recommend for your business.

 The amount of time a drug will remain in your system depends on the type of drug consumed, the dose as well as the individual’s characteristics such as their sex, age and their weight.
 Many drugs will remain in your system for up to 4 days, but this can be longer.

-If one of your employees fails their instant drug & alcohol test in the workplace, we may use a standalone lab analysis for confirmation of results.
-However, what happens to the employee is really down to what is stated in your drug and alcohol policy.
+If one of your employees fails their instant workplace drug test, we will often then use a standalone lab analysis for confirmation of results.
+What happens to the employee next is down to what is stated in your drug and alcohol policy.
 Make sure your employees are fully aware of your policy towards drug and alcohol abuse and ensure they know the consequences if they fail to pass.

 Tell us your name and number below and we'll give you a callback to discuss your requirements.